Tibet earthquake kills at least 30 – DW – 01/07/2025

 "Dingri county and its surrounding areas experienced very strong tremors, and many buildings near the epicentre have collapsed," state broadcaster CCTV said.

-Video footage seen by the Reuters news agency showed damaged buildings and crumbled shop fronts in the larger towns of Shigatse and Lhatse, with debris spilling out onto roads.
+Video footage seen by the Reuters news agency showed damaged buildings and crumbled shop fronts in the larger towns of Xigaze and Lhatse, with debris spilling out onto roads.

-A holy city, Shigatse is the seat of the Panchen Lama, one of the most important figures in Tibetan Buddhism, whose spiritual authority is second only to the Dalai Lama.
+A holy city, Xigaze is the seat of the Panchen Lama, one of the most important figures in Tibetan Buddhism, whose spiritual authority is second only to the Dalai Lama.

 Tremors felt in Nepal, India